 MCOM 251 Introduction to Journalism (3 sem. hrs.)
 The journalistic principle of "serving the public interest" has been understood as serving one's own public, social class or nation.
 With the global reach of media, journalism's "public" becomes the citizens of the world.
 How are ethical principles of objectivity, balance and independence understood in a global context?
 How can journalism help citizens understand local, national, and global problems such as poverty, environmental degradation, technological inequalities and political instability?
 Students examine Canadian and international media, evaluate the news process, consider the role of reporters in this process, and learn basic news writing.
 NB: Course fee.
 Fulfils University core requirement for social and global inquiry.
 Prerequisite(s): MCOM 191.
 (3-0; 0-0) MCOM 252 Introduction to Public Relations (3 sem. hrs.)
 In this course, students examine the role of public relations within and among various sectors of society including business, government, and nonprofit organizations.
 Case studies are used to illustrate the profession and practice of public relations where possible, and ethical standards in public relations are emphasized.
 Media, consumer, employee, and community relations, as well as ethical standards in the public relations industry are examined.
 NB: Required of all corporate communication majors.
 Prerequisite(s): None.
-(3-0; 0-0) MCOM 261 It's Personal: Introduction to Narrative Nonfiction (3 sem.hrs.)
+(3-0; 0-0) MCOM 261 It's Personal: Introduction to Narrative Nonfiction (3 sem. hrs.)
 A seminar/tutorial approach to the rudiments of writing non-fiction.
 Principles of producing effective feature material, along with general editorial requirements, are outlined.
 NB: Course fee.
-Required of all professional writing stream majors and professional writing minors.
-Prerequisite(s): MCOM 191.
+Required of all professional writing stream majors and professional writing Prerequisite(s): MCOM 191.
 (3-0 or 3-0) MCOM 271 Introduction to Leadership Communication (3 sem. hrs.)
 Leadership Communication introduces students to the art, science, and practice of influencing and being influenced by others in diverse contexts.
 The course explores the role of communication in building credibility, exercising power, motivating, and expressing one's leadership style.
 It also considers the topics of followership, the ethics of leadership, leadership development, and leading in times of crisis.
 The course serves as a foundation for future studies in the leadership communication stream within the Department of Media and Communication.
 NB: Required of all leadership stream majors in second year..
 Fulfils corporate communication leadership communication requirement.
 Prerequisite(s): None.

 MCOM 272 Organizational Communication (3 sem. hrs.)
 This course introduces students to the importance of communication within organizations.
 Organizational communication theory is discussed as it relates to climate, dyads, small group, public, and mediated communication.
 Students apply theory in several business writing and speaking assignments.
 NB: Course fee.
 Required of all corporate communication majors.
 Prerequisite(s): None.
-(0-0; 3-0) MCOM 281 Public Speaking (3 sem. hrs.)
+(0-0; 3-0) MCOM 281 Public Speaking (3 sem.

 This course requires students to research, create, and deliver speeches on topics and issues that reflect personal beliefs and values.
 In doing so they discern diverse materials, consider logical and ethical demands, and analyze their audience in order to create socially and globally responsible rhetorical messages.
 NB: Fulfils University core requirement for experiential and embodied inquiry.
 Required of all students majoring in this department.
 Prerequisite(s): None.
 (3-0 or 3-0) MCOM 290 Introductory Special Topics in Media and Communication (3 sem. hrs.)
 Topics vary from year to year.
-NB: Possible fee.
-MCOM 311 Television and Culture (3 sem. hrs.)
-This course provides an in-depth look at television as a mass medium with particular financial and cultural constraints.
-Students examine the decision-making process behind television programming, learn criteria for viewing television critically, and ask how Christians may respond to television responsibly.
-NB: Course fee.
-Not offered every year.
-Prerequisite(s): At least third year standing.
-(3-0; 0-0) MCOM 312 Video Games and Culture (3 sem. hrs.)
-This course considers the social and cultural impact of video games in contemporary culture from a Christian perspective.
-Students play, read about, write about, and critically engage a wide variety of computer and video games.
-NB: Lab fee; not offered every year.
-Prerequisite(s): At least third year standing.
-(0-0; 3-0) MCOM 313 Social Media: Theory and Practice (3 sem. hrs.)
-Prepares students to use social media professionally and to culturally engage these same tools of communication with a critical perspective.
-The course invites students to discover and analyze best practices in social media marketing and community building, as well as to apply theory to critical investigations of the cultural roles and impacts of current digital media, both in North America and around the world, with the goal of helping students become both effective communicators and highly-ethical and faithful global citizens who can positively impact their profession and their society.
-NB: Fulfils University core requirement for social and global inquiry.
-Fulfills corporate communication media studies requirement.
-Not offered every year.
-Prerequisite(s): At least third year standing.
-(0-0; 3-0) MCOM 314 Hollywood and the Superhero (3 sem. hrs.)
-This course explores the nature and development of the Superhero figure and myth from its ancient origins to the contemporary Hollywood blockbuster craze.
-Emphasis will be placed upon exploring the Superhero as myth, archetype, icon, moral hero, and anti-hero, and investigates why the Superhero type figure has been a perennial character ndn what the current emphasis on superheroes might tell us about contemporary social, moral, political, gender, and cultural concerns.
-NB: Viewing fee.